musab/sieve-of-eratosthenes-algorithm/README.md

 npm test
 ```

-The server also includes integration test under `src/index.test.js`, which spins up the express app taking advantage of the great lib `supertest`.
+The server also includes integration tests under `src/index.test.js`, which spins up the express app taking advantage of the great lib `supertest`.

 ### Technology used